yingyiluo/XSBench/README_OpenCL.txt

 3. XSBench
 XSBench runnable has a series of input arguments that you can specify:
--t <threads>     Number of OpenMP threads to run
+-t <threads>     Number of OpenCL work items to run
 -s <size>        Size of H-M Benchmark to run (small, large, XL, XXL) -g <gridpoints>  Number of gridpoints per nuclide (overrides -s defaults) -l <lookups>     Number of Cross-section (XS) lookups